devfile/devfile-web/CONTRIBUTING.md

 Once you set your user.name and user.email in your git config, you can sign your commit automatically with `git commit -s`.

-## Getting Started
+## How to Contribute:

 ### Issues

-- Issues are tracked via the the [devfile/api](https://github.com/devfile/api) repo.
-Open or search for [issues](https://github.com/devfile/api/issues) with the label `area/landing-page`.
+- If you spot a problem with the **landing page**, [search if an issue already exists](https://github.com/devfile/api/issues?q=is%3Aissue+is%3Aopen+label%3Aarea%2Flanding-page).

+- If you spot a problem with the **registry viewer**, [search if an issue already exists](https://github.com/devfile/api/issues?q=is%3Aissue+is%3Aopen+label%3Aarea%2Fregistry-viewer).

-- If a related issue doesn't exist, you can open a new issue using a relevant [issue form](https://github.com/devfile/api/issues/new/choose).
-You can tag issues with `/area landing-page`.
+If a related issue doesn't exist, you can open a new issue using the [issue form](https://github.com/devfile/api/issues/new/choose).
+You can tag `landing page` related issues with the `/area landing-page` and `registry viewer` with the `area/registry-viewer` text in your issue.

-### Pull Requests
+### Submitting Pull Request

 When you think the code is ready for review, create a pull request and link the issue associated with it.

-Owners of the repository will watch out for and review new PRs.
+Owners of the repository will watch out for new PRs and provide reviews to them.

 If comments have been given in a review, they have to be addressed before merging.

-After addressing review comments, don’t forget to add a comment in the PR afterward, so everyone gets notified by Github and knows to re-review.
+After addressing review comments, don't forget to add a comment in the PR with the reviewer mentioned afterward, so they get notified by Github to provide a re-review.

 ## Troubleshooting

 - There is a known issue with Apple Silicon (arm64) architectures that may cause the `build_viewer.sh` script to fail.
 If this issue occurs first run `export PLATFORM_EV=linux/arm64`.

+# Contact us

+If you have any questions, please visit us the `#devfile` channel under the [Kubernetes Slack](https://slack.k8s.io) workspace.